 Home equity loans

 A home equity loan borrows from the equity in your home while using the home as collateral.
-This is also referred to as a second mortgage and is often used for large expenditures, like finishing a basement.
+Also referred to as a second mortgage, it’s often used for large expenditures, like finishing a basement.
 Like personal loans, home equity loans have fixed interest rates and a set repayment term, although interest rates are usually lower.
 The interest may also be tax-deductible, if you itemize on your tax return.

 Home equity line of credit